jexxa-projects/Jexxa/tutorials/TimeService/README.md

 is just a facade and maps domain specific methods to the technology stack.
 In the main application we can adjust the default strategy so that we can define either to use JMS or a simple logger.
 Moreover, within tests, we can define a MessageRecorder and uint-test our infrastructure as well.

 Note: Since `TimePublisher` requires information from a `Properties` we must provide a constructor or static factory method with a `Properties` attribute.
 By default, Jexxa hands in all information from jexxa-application.properties file.
 This file can extended by application specific information such as the topic name if required.

+In this example, sending a time is just a representation for any kind of measuring point.
+In real world applications this kind of information has no additional semantic meaning.
+Typically, it is also send in a fixed interval.
+So, we just have to define a notation to publish this information.
+The following code shows how to publish a LocalTime in JSON format.

 ```java
 @SuppressWarnings("unused")